tamuctf/ctfd-portable-challenges-plugin/README.md

 # Portable Challenges Plugin

-Compatable with CTFd v1.0.0
+Tested with CTFd v2.3.2

-This plugin provides the ability to import and export challneges in a portable, human-readble format (currently YAML, with JSON if there is popular demand).
+This plugin provides the ability to import and export challenges in a portable, human-readable format (currently YAML, with JSON if there is popular demand).

 ### Objectives:
 * Allow challenges to be saved outside of the database